kevinhwang91/rnvimr/README.md

 ## Features

-- Replaces the built-in Netrw as a default file explorer
+- Replace the built-in Netrw as a default file explorer
 - Calibrated preview images for ueberzug
 - Attach file automatically when toggling Ranger
 - Adjust floating window size automatically after resizing NeoVim
-- Adjust views automatically to adapt the size of floating window
+- Adjust view automatically to adapt the size of floating window
 - Fully customizable layouts for floating window
 - Better experience for Pager view in Ranger
 - Wipe out the buffers corresponding to the files deleted by Ranger automatically
-- Enhance border in Ranger
+- Enhanced border in Ranger
 - Synchronize the current working directory of Neovim and Ranger
 - Hide the files included in gitignore
 - Save Buffer information when the src files are moved from Ranger